Bakief04/VGCatalogApp/README.md

 Requirements:
 1. It uses the ASP.NET MVC web API.
-2. It visualizes data in a database.
+2. It visualizes data from a database.
 3. It includes a Unit Test.